cardano-scaling/hydra/docs/docs/getting-started/troubleshooting.md

     + Workaround: Restarting your node should be enough to come back to live.
 Beware, if you wait to long to restart it then you may fall under `QueryAcquireException AcquireFailurePointTooOld` and will require you to restart without state.

-- The current standard tx size has a limit of ~16KB.
+- The current transaction size has a limit of ~16KB.
 This causes the following inconveniences:

     + The protocol can only handle a maximum number of participants by Head.
+See [cost of collectcom transaction](https://hydra.family/head-protocol/benchmarks/transaction-cost/#cost-of-collectcom-transaction) or the `hydra-node` will inform you of the current configured maximum when trying to configure too many peers.

-See [cost of collectcom transaction](https://hydra.family/head-protocol/benchmarks/transaction-cost/#cost-of-collectcom-transaction).
-Only one or empty utxo can be committed by a party to a Head.
-For this reason, the Head can collect at most N commits and each party can commit either 1 or 0 UTXO to a Head.
+    + Only one or no utxo can be committed by each party to a Head.

-    + The head cannot be finalized if holding more than ~100 assets (or ~50 ada-only UTxO entries).
-See [cost of fanout transaction](https://hydra.family/head-protocol/benchmarks/transaction-cost/#cost-of-fanout-transaction).
-This means `fanoutTx` cannot handle more than 100 UTxO (200 with the temporary increase for test purpose).
+    + The head cannot be finalized if holding more than ~100 assets.
+See [cost of fanout transaction](https://hydra.family/head-protocol/benchmarks/transaction-cost/#cost-of-fanout-transaction) for latest numbers.

 - Not an issue, but a workaround: The internal wallet of `hydra-node` requires a UTXO to be marked as "fuel" to drive the Hydra protocol transactions.
 See [user manual](https://hydra.family/head-protocol/docs/getting-started/demo/with-docker/#seeding-the-network).